dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ## Binary Backups

-Binary backups are full backups of Dgraph that are backed up directly to cloud storage such as Amazon S3, any Minio storage backend, or to a local file.
+Binary backups are full backups of Dgraph that are backed up directly to cloud storage such as Amazon S3 or any Minio storage backend.
+Backups can also be saved to a local or NFS-mounted path.
 These backups can be used to restore a new Dgraph cluster to the previous state from the backup.
 Unlike [exports]({{< relref "deploy/index.md#export-database" >}}), binary backups are Dgraph-specific and can be used to restore a cluster quickly.

 ### Configure backup